molefrog/redux-actuator/README.md

 ![](assets/talking-guy.gif)

-In order to do that simply put `<Actuator>` component and specify how events should be handled:
+In order to do that simply put `<Actuator>` component with channel provided.

 ```JavaScript
   import { Actuator } from 'redux-actuator'